The Garden of Sinners: A Study in Murder – Part 1: Plot

 In 1995, Mikiya Kokutō briefly encounters a girl named Shiki Ryōgi while walking home.
-Later on, at his high school, Mikiya recognizes Shiki in a crowd.
+At high school, he sees her in a crowd.
 He introduces himself to her.
 While Shiki has apparently forgotten their prior meeting and behaves significantly differently, the two become friends.
-Sometime later, at night, Shiki leaves her home to wander around Mifune City.
+Sometime later, at night, Shiki leaves home and wander around Mifune City.
 She finds the corpse of a traffic accident victim and applies their blood to her lips, seemingly in a trance.

-The following night, a man is brutally killed by an unseen attacker with a knife.
+That night, a man is killed by an unseen attacker with a knife.
 During lunchtime the next day, Mikiya discusses the murder with Shiki, displeasing her.
-When three more victims are murdered similarly, Mikiya stays with Shiki while she waits for an associate to pick her up from school.
+When three more victims are killed similarly, Mikiya stays with Shiki while she waits for an associate to pick her up from school.
 They argue when Mikiya inquires about her ignoring the invitation to an upperclassman's farewell party.
-Shirazumi Lio, the aforementioned upperclassman, also reprimands Shiki cryptically, "I know that you are irritated, but four times is a bit too much, isn't it?"
-Shiki refuses to reply.
+Said upperclassman Lio Shirazumi also reprimands Shiki: "I know that you are irritated, but four times is a bit too much, isn't it?" but Shiki does not reply.
 Later that night, Shiki leaves her home again to explore Mifune City and encounters a fifth corpse.

-Sometime later, Shiki's servant Akitaka reveals that she is the successor to the Ryōgi family because she inherited their unique condition of having multiple independent personalities; in Shiki's case, her alter-ego, SHIKI, is male.
+Sometime later, Shiki's servant Akitaka reveals that she is the successor to the Ryōgi family because she inherited their unique condition of having multiple independent personalities; in Shiki's case, her alter ego, Shiki, is male.
 Later on, Mikiya finds a letter in his desk from Shiki asking him out on a date.
 Shiki shows up, but she acts boyish, leaving Mikiya confused.
-Over a meal, she reveals that SHIKI is currently in control of her body.
-He explains that he represents Shiki's rebellious impulses and reveals the two personalities have been unusually out of sync recently; whatever Shiki likes, SHIKI does not, and vice-versa.
+Over a meal, she reveals that Shiki is currently in control of her body.
+He explains that he represents Shiki's rebellious impulses and reveals the two personalities have been unusually out of sync recently: Whatever Shiki likes, Shiki does not vice-versa.